johnramsden/pathofexile-flatpak/README.md

 flatpak --user install johnramsden ca.johnramsden.pathofexile
 ```

-If you are missing the GNOME platform you may need to add the flathub or gnome repository and install it.
+If you are missing the freedesktop platform you may need to add the flathub repository and install it.
+It should install itself, but you can also explicitly install it.

 ```
 flatpak --user remote-add \
     --if-not-exists flathub \
     https://flathub.org/repo/flathub.flatpakrepo
-flatpak --user install flathub org.gnome.Platform//3.28
+flatpak --user install flathub org.freedesktop.Platform//1.6
 ```

 To change the virtual desktop resolution, set the environment variable `WINE_RESOLUTION` in the run command.